Pete (Disney): Kingdom Hearts series

-Pete is depicted as a recurring villain within the Kingdom Hearts video game series.
+Pete appears as a recurring villain within the Kingdom Hearts video game series.
 He was originally a steamboat captain, with Mickey Mouse as his deck hand (as they were seen in Steamboat Willie), and later the captain of the Royal Musketeers until his plans for a coup were foiled by Mickey (as they were seen in The Three Musketeers).
-After Disney Castle was built in their world, with Mickey its new king, Pete began causing all sorts of mischief until he was banished to another dimension.
-He was subsequently freed by Maleficent, to whom he became indebted, and vowed to amass an army of Heartless, creatures born from the darkness of people's hearts, to return the favor.
+After Disney Castle was built, Pete began causing mischief until he was defeated by Terra, Aqua, and Ventus and banished to another dimension by Minnie Mouse.
+He was subsequently freed by Maleficent, to whom he became indebted, and vowed to amass an army of Heartless to return the favor.